RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	the	application	layer	provides	application	and end-user	processes,	such	as	file	transfers,	web	browsing,	and	e-mail.
  	C	is	incorrect	because	the	transport	layer	provides	data	transmissions similar	to	what	IPSec	is	used	for,	but	it	operates	at	a	higher	level	with more	capabilities	than	are	used	for	IPSec.
  	D	is	incorrect	because	the	data-link	layer	provides	packet	encoding and	decoding	as	well	as	handles	errors	from	the	physical	layer,	but	it does	not	contain	the	routing	and	forwarding	capabilities	necessary	for IPSec.

-4. Which	set	of	standards	contains	the	publication	titled	“National	ElectricCode”	and	serves	as	guidance	for	complex	and	high-capacity	electrical systems,	including	safety	and	emergency	cutoff	procedures	and requirements?
+### Question # 1 - 	Which	set	of	standards	contains	the	publication	titled	“National	ElectricCode”	and	serves	as	guidance	for	complex	and	high-capacity	electrical systems,	including	safety	and	emergency	cutoff	procedures	and requirements?
 A.	IDCA
 B.	NFPA
 C.	BISCI